Think you're ready to present your business case to outsource your organization's contingent workforce program? Think again.

-However, other companies decide to implement, or re-launch, a Managed Services Provider (MSP) program.
-This is when a third-party enters the equation and takes over the contingent labor program for the hiring organization.
-It is usually a solution for large populations of contingent workers, like temporary labor, independent contractors, etc.
+Often after self-managing a program directly, some HR and procurement professionals ultimately decide it is more cost-effective to outsource this function to a Managed Services Provider (MSP).
+This is essentially when a third-party enters the equation and takes over the contingent labor program for the hiring organization.

 The Key To Unlocking a Winning Business Case

 Making the decision to outsource contingent labor management isn’t necessarily the most complex part of the process.
 If you are convinced you want to move forward with an MSP program there are several factors to consider.

 In this MSP Business Case webinar, contingent workforce solutions expert, Erin Fortunato shares the vital first step when developing the MSP business care: take the time to understand the complexities of change management within your organization.